BergQuester/v8tr.github.io/_posts/2018-05-14-code-injection.md

 The theoretical background behind *code injection* in Swift is not trivial, so let's make sure we understand it before heading straight to the code.

 **Code Injection** is a variation of the **method swizzling** technique.
-It is based on **Objective-C runtime** which a library that provides support for the dynamic properties of the Objective-C language.
+It is based on **Objective-C runtime** which is a library that provides support for the dynamic properties of the Objective-C language.
 Even pure Swift app is executed inside the Objective-C runtime, providing not only Swift & Objective-C interoperatiblity, but a number of runtime features that allow us write dynamic code even in such statically typed language as Swift.

 ### Message Dispatch